 Private markets investment into auto and logistics tech is hitting record highs as investors and startup entrepreneurs probe for opportunities in staid, multi-billion-dollar transportation industries.
 Corporations of all stripes are heavily engaged in their own research here as well, with a range of insurers linked to autonomous vehicle patents and Amazon detailing plans for an airborne warehouse for drone fulfillment.

-Using the new CB Insights patent search engine, we dug up a series of recently granted patents in these fields from IBM, Ford, Uber, and Google.
-We’ll be updating this list with new applications and grants of interest as they are published.
+Using the CB Insights patent search engine, we’ve dug into a series of recently published applications and grants in these fields from a diverse range of players from Google, Uber, Ford, and beyond.
+We’ll be updating this list with new applications and grants of interest as they are published, with older documents towards the bottom.
+CB Insights subscribers can search and filter for each company’s patent activity by logging in.

-A Ford patent application published in March 2017 outlines a system for projecting visual content onto a vehicle’s windscreen.
+This Ford patent application outlines a system for projecting visual content onto a vehicle’s windscreen.
 The system described includes a pair of projectors and privacy filters between the projectors and windscreen, enabling driver and passenger to view their own content.
 The driver, for example, could view navigational data overlaid on the screen, while the passenger could simultaneously be watching a movie.

 Beyond automakers and tech companies, media providers and marketers are also eyeing windshield real estate for the opportunities presented by the convergence of AR/MR/VR and autonomous driving technologies.